osegbotonie/enterprise-m365-administration-lab/docs/02-business-requirements.md

 * Protect business documents.
 * Apply appropriate retention policies.
 * Investigate data-related incidents.
-* Support regulatory and legal requirements.
+* Support applicable legal, regulatory, and business requirements.

+Data protection should be considered throughout the lifecycle of information, including creation, sharing, storage, retention, and eventual deletion.

 ---

 ## 10. Monitoring and Audit Requirements

-The organization requires visibility into activities within the Microsoft 365 environment.
+The organization requires visibility into important activities within the Microsoft 365 environment.

 Administrators should be able to investigate: